 National Manufacturing Day Industry Tours

-Manufacturing Day addresses common misconceptions about manufacturing by giving manufacturers an opportunity to open their doors and show, in a coordinated effort, what manufacturing is — and what it isn’t.
-By working together during and after MFG DAY, manufacturers will begin to address the skilled labor shortage they face, connect with future generations, take charge of the public image of manufacturing, and ensure the ongoing prosperity of the whole industry.
+National Manufacturing Day addresses common misconceptions about modern manufacturing careers by giving manufacturers an opportunity to open their doors to showcase what manufacturing is — and what it isn’t.
+This initiative begins to address the skilled labor shortage that many manufacturers face by allowing manufacturers to take charge of the public image of modern manufacturing by connecting them with future generations to ensure the ongoing prosperity of the whole industry.

-The Seguin EDC coordinates a tour of 9 manufacturers, 3 school districts and 180 students in honor of Manufacturing Day.
-These students experience a first hand look at what manufacturing looks like in Seguin, Texas.
+To celebrate National Manufacturing Day, the Seguin EDC coordinates tours of local manufacturing facilities for three school districts and 180 students to give them a first-hand look at what manufacturing today looks like in Seguin, Texas.

 Seguin Career Day

-Seguin Career Day is an interactive and dynamic experience that facilitates a connection between high school students and local Seguin businesses.
-During Seguin Career Day, employers from the Seguin community gather at one of our local high schools to showcase their company's operations, career pathways, and highlight the educational attainment and skill sets that are required for success in that company's industry.
+Seguin Career Day is an interactive experience that facilitates a connection between high school students and local Seguin businesses.
+During the event, employers from the Seguin community gather at one of our local high schools to showcase their company's operations, career pathways, and highlight the educational attainment and skill sets that are required for success in that company's industry.
 This event encourages students to explore their interests while providing them the opportunity to learn how they can apply those interests to future professional endeavors.
+This event primarily targets high school seniors that are looking to head straight into the workforce, providing employers the opportunity to highlight their current employment opportunities.
 Over 400 seniors from Seguin, Navarro and Marion high school participate in Seguin Career Day annually.

 Seguin Teacher Externship Program